 - You feel well enough and are willing to perform normal activities such as work AND

 - You do not have a fever AND

 - Signs and symptoms are limited only to those observed following COVID-19 vaccination (see list of symptoms, including pain, swelling, tiredness, chills, headache) AND

 - You do not have other signs and symptoms of COVID-19, such as cough, shortness of breath, sore throat, or change in smell or taste.

 CDC: Post Vaccine Considerations for Residents of Long-Term Care

 The CDC has created V-safe, a free, smartphone-based tool that uses text messaging and web surveys to provide personalized health check-ins after you receive a COVID-19 vaccination.
 V-safe also reminds you to get your second dose.
 We encourage you to participate in V-safe.
 Learn more at www.cdc.gov/vsafe.

 Yes.
-Right now, most people are not vaccinated yet – we’re in very early stages of vaccine distribution with limited supply.
+You are not fully protected until 2 weeks after the second dose in a 2-dose vaccine series (like Moderna or Pfizer) or 2 weeks after a single-dose vaccine (like J&J).
 We’re also learning how well the vaccine works in preventing people who are vaccinated from spreading COVID-19 to others and how well it works on coronavirus variants, which are known to be circulating in King County.

 Even after vaccination, it’s important to protect others.
 Continue to wear masks, limit indoor activities outside of the home, avoid crowded indoor spaces, keep contact with others brief and distanced, improve ventilation indoors, and wash your hands frequently.The good news is that once you’re fully vaccinated, you can start doing some things again that stopped because of the pandemic.
 Learn more on the Getting Vaccinated in King County page.